jeanecard/BenchmarkPres/README.md

 Nothing is specific and can be easily maintained.

 Pros :
-- Results are easier to interpret as BenchmarkDotnet warm up the CLR before running numerous benchmarks.
+- Results are easier to interpret as BenchmarkDotnet warm up the CLR before running numerous benchmarks (JIT, end of dotnet caching process, etc.).
 - Each instance of benchmark is run in a specific thread.
 This is this very thread wich is analysed (performance, memory etc..).
 The source code is not modified.
 - Easy reporting